tuanemuy/csvdoc/docs/spec.md

 - Tag: p
 - Value (2nd column): The paragraph text.
 - Consecutive `p` tags: Treated as line breaks using `<br />` within the same `<p>` tag.
-- Paragraph separation: To start a new paragraph, insert an empty line in the CSV file.
+- Paragraph separation: To start a new paragraph, use `.` in the 1st column and follow it with a new `p` tag.

 #### Example 1